31 January 2021

 A predictable phenomenon given wholesale societal behaviour changes which have dramatically curtailed vectors for aerosol-spread disease.

-Social distancing etc has brought flu cases to almost zero so:— Vishal Gulati (@VishalGulati_) January 31, 2021
+Social distancing etc has brought flu cases to almost zero so:— Vishal Gulati (I back scientists) (@VishalGulati_) January 31, 2021

 1. Stop listening to idiots who say lockdowns don’t work on respiratory viruses